“Something that made me sit up and marvel was D'Ana Lombard's performance.”

 - Culture Map Houston

-Awards include the Metropolitan Opera National Council Rohatyn Great Promise Award, the Licia Albanese-Puccini Foundation Encouragement Award, the Gerda Lissner Foundation Encouragement Award, the Marcello Giordani Foundation Award in memory of Sergio Franchi, Second Prize Award in 2016 from the Gerda Lissner Foundation, and a 2015 Sara Tucker Study Grant.
+Ms. Lombard has received numerous awards including the Metropolitan Opera National Council Rohatyn Great Promise Award, the Licia Albanese-Puccini Foundation Encouragement Award, the Gerda Lissner Foundation Encouragement Award, the Marcello Giordani Foundation Award in memory of Sergio Franchi, Second Prize Award in 2016 from the Gerda Lissner Foundation, and a 2015 Sara Tucker Study Grant.